 The good news is some fashion brands have started looking at compostable packaging: New-Zealand-based Maggie Marilyn, for example, packages her garments using ComPlast, a cassava-based compostable bag.
 The brand goes even further by using compostable bags to ship wholesale items.
 The bags are made by The Better Packaging Company from corn starch and synthetic polymers.

 But creating and sourcing compostable bags is still time-consuming, costly, and there is a lack of processes and systems in place to make it a standard across the fashion industry.
 We look forward to seeing more and more brands jump on board to reduce their plastic footprint as this option becomes more accessible.

-We’re also seeing a lot of brands, ethical or not, saying they use cardboards, recycled or recyclable packaging when shipping online orders.
+We’re also seeing a lot of brands—ethical or not—saying they use cardboard, recycled, or recyclable packaging when shipping online orders.
 One label to look out for here is the Forest Stewardship Council—while it’s not quite as good as compostable and biodegradable options, it ensures that the cardboard used comes from responsibly managed forests.

-LANIUS, a Good On You staff favourite, for example, offers the possibility to choose an already used carton as a shipping option for your order.
+LANIUS, for example, offers the possibility to choose an already used carton as a shipping option for your order.
 All packaging materials they use, from cardboard to stickers, are also carefully selected.

 Reformation is also paving the way for other sustainable brands: it uses plastic-free and 100% recycled paper products, as well as recycled paper hangers.

 Another of our faves, Whimsy + Row, sends out products in 100% recycled and recyclable boxes that are pretty enough to reuse, too.